-Very Rare 1964 Buzzy Trent Model Balsawood Pipeliner #6/10 shaped by Dick Brewer.
-We also have serial #1 and serial #10 of the balsa series in addition to several boards from the Buzzy Trent foam series.
+*RARE* 1964 Buzzy Trent Model Balsawood Pipeliner #6/10 shaped by Dick Brewer.
+We also have access to serial #1 and serial #10 of the balsa series in addition to several boards from the Buzzy Trent foam series.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page